 There are few things more exciting than hearing the word “walk” for my dogs.
 A walk is a chance for pups to explore the world outside of the house and backyard and spend time with a human they love.
 But it can also be an opportunity to try some new things that will keep dogs’ minds active and sharp.
 It’s a chance not just for a physical workout, but a mental workout, too.
-Here are some of my favorite games to play while walking my dogs to keep them thinking.
+Here are some of my favorite brain teaser games to play while walking my dogs.

 1. Treasure Hunt